Emil Filla: Painting

 Filla was a member of the group Osma (The Eight) in 1907-1908, which had commonalities with the Fauves and also had direct ties to the German Expressionist group Die Brücke.
 Important works by Filla from this period include Reader of Dostoevsky (1907) and Chess Players (1908).
 In 1909, he became a member of the Mánes Union of Fine Arts.

 Beginning in 1910 he painted primarily in a Cubist style, strongly influenced by Picasso and Braque, and produced works such as Salome (1911) and Bathers (1912).
 He also began to paint many still lifes around that time.
 In 1911, he edited several issues of Volné směry, promoting Cubism and publishing reproductions of works by Picasso.
 After both readers and the leaders of Mánes reacted negatively, he and others withdrew from Mánes and founded Skupina výtvarných umělců (Group of Visual Artists), which was a Cubist-oriented group.

 Around 1913, he and Otto Gutfreund, produced some of the earliest Cubist sculpture made anywhere.
 Before World War I he moved to Paris, but left for the Netherlands when war broke out.
 He returned to Prague after the war.
 During the 1920s, he further developed his version of Synthetic Cubism and rejoined Mánes.
 Like many Czech modernists, he was active in design as well as in painting; in 1925 he designed paintings on glass for the Czechoslovak Pavilion at the International Exposition of Modern Industrial and Decorative Arts in Paris.
 In the late 1920s and early 1930s, Surrealist influence also began to show in his painting and sculpture, and he was a participant in Poesie 1932, an international exhibition in Prague that introduced Surrealism to the Czech public.
 He did not, however, become a Surrealist.

-His works have been compiled by Vojtěch Lahoda in a catalogue raisonne published in 2007 by Academia Press in Prague.
+His works have been compiled by Vojtěch Lahoda in a catalogue raisonné published in 2007 by Academia Press in Prague.